 What do I need to know before I file?

 Being prepared will make filing a smooth and easy process.
-Review these steps for ways to make sure you're ready.
+These tips will help you get ready.

 - Gather all your income tax information: T4 and T5 slips, receipts, a copy of last year's return for reference, etc.

-- You don't need My Account to file online.
+- You don't need access to the CRA's My Account service to file online.
 However, registering for this service has many benefits.
-Don't delay – register for My Account now to make sure you can access it when you need it.
+Register for My Account now to make sure you can access it when you need it.

 - If you need to change your address or direct deposit information, do so before you file.